 Once you have notified us of scholarships you have received, we will adjust your award and send you a revised financial aid award notice.

-- Buckfire & Buckfire, P.C.
-Law School Diversity Scholarship
+- Buckfire & Buckfire Law Student Diversity Scholarship

 In mid-January of each year, application notice and instructions will be sent to all current 1L and 2L students via their law school email accounts.
 Students will have a chance to apply for endowed/foundation scholarships.
 Applications will include scholarships from the general pool, as well as scholarships which may have certain specifications and/or restrictions based on donor wishes and intent.